 # License

-If your application is only running locally or in sandbox license is not mandatory, unless you want to deploy your applications to the cloud (opens new window), see deploy (opens new window) for more details.
+If you are running your application locally, a license is not required.
+However, if you plan to deploy your application to the cloud (opens new window), you will need a license.
+For more details, see the deployment documentation (opens new window).

 # Trial license